« July 2005 | Main | October 2005 »

 We purposefully tried to steer the discussion at the OSCON panel away from "story telling", because we only had an hour and the stories can easily eat up such a short amount of time.
 What we wanted was to interest the audience in starting to think about the issue, so that over time we can work on strategies to collectively address it.
 I've heard from several people that this approach was frustrating because they wanted to dive into solution brainstorming.
 That's such a great problem to have!

-So, starting today (and I'd imagine it will start small until the word gets out), the Open Source Initiative will be starting an open list for further discussion of this topic...women@opensource.org.
-Interested subscribers should send email to women-subscribe@opensource.org
+So, starting today (and I'd imagine it will start small until the word gets out), the Open Source Initiative will be starting an open list for further discussion of this topic...[email protected].
+Interested subscribers should send email to [email protected]

 .We'd like use the list as an observation point between all the specific project-focused women's lists such as LinuxChix, Debian-Women, women@apache.org and hopefully someday a women's list at Mozilla, and there has been some discussion of also using the list to collect stories from women who have successfully found a way in to some aspect of the open source movement.